bixbydevelopers/capsule-samples-collection/README.md

     - `user-data-field`=`bixbyUserData`: User data field from above
   - Secrets:
     - `api-key`=`260deba9fe8e454d9961a139e103b29e495c9`: Update this to match the Server API-key provided in your Database Settings
-- Open the capsule.bxb file and update the `id` field to match your registered capsule namespace and name
+- Edit the capsule.bxb file to update the [`id` key](https://bixbydevelopers.com/dev/docs/reference/type/capsule.id) to match your registered capsule namespace and name
-- Open the capsule.properties file and change the `capsule.config.mode` from `example` to `default`
+- Edit the capsule.properties file to change the `capsule.config.mode` from `example` to `default`

-Then define dynamic configs and secrets for the defined properties in the Dev Center
+NOTE: You may want to repeat this setup twice to have a Dev and a Prod environment.